Darianopolis/Nova/README.md

+# nova

+Nova is a set of libraries for supporting application development, with a focus on graphical applications.

+  - Core
+  - OS - Platform abstraction layer (WIP)
+  - RHI - API-agnostic RHI implenentation
+    - Vulkan - Yes
+    - DX12 - Planned
+  - UI
+    - ImGui backend
+    - ImDraw - 2D drawing library

-# Nova
+# nova::rhi

-Nova is a highly experimental take on a Vulkan GPGPU framework, intended as a sandbox to play around with all the latest shiny new Vulkan extensions.
+Nova's RHI is a highly experimental take on a Vulkan GPGPU framework, intended as a sandbox to play around with all the latest shiny new Vulkan extensions.

  - Descriptor management
    - Optimized for bindless rendering with BDAs